influxdata/docs-v2/content/influxdb/v2.0/write-data/developer-tools/csv.md

   ulimit -n 10000
   ```

-Mac OS users, to persist the `ulimit` setting, follow the [recommended steps](https://unix.stackexchange.com/a/221988/471569) for your OS version.
+macOS users, to persist the `ulimit` setting, follow the [recommended steps](https://unix.stackexchange.com/a/221988/471569) for your operating system version.

 {{% /note %}}